jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 we've just seen that you can have many executables on your computer, and that they won't all have the same libraries and features installed.
-In fact, without knowing which Python executable you are working with, the IDEs can't tell you whether your code is correct, since different Python versions have different features.
+In fact, without knowing which Python executable you are working with, the IDEs can't tell you whether your code is correct, because different Python versions have different features.
 The code `print(f'{5+8}')` is valid in Python 3.6 or later, but won't work in Python 3.5 or earlier.